temmy222/PyTOUGHREACT/documentation/developer.rst

 Test
 ------------------------------
 Testing for the software was done using pytest.
 Before test can be run, pytest has to be installed using `pip install pytest`.
-The tests can be run by navigating to the root folder and running `pytest`.
-The results are then shown together with the coverage of the tests.
+Coverage for the test is also analyzed using the `pytest-cov` library.
+This library needs to be installed using `pip install pytest-cov`.The tests can be run by navigating to the root folder and running `pytest` The results are then shown together with the coverage of the tests.
 The settings for the tests can be modified through pyproject.toml